Excessive Pronation Causes Strain on Lower Limbs

 There is a key piece of equipment you use with every run: your feet.
-Every time your foot strikes the ground a series of coordinated movements absorb shock to keep you moving forward and your body in balance.
+Every time your foot strikes the ground, a series of coordinated movements absorb shock to keep you moving forward and keep your body in balance.
 One of these movements is pronation.

 There are three kinds of pronation: